 What stops seasonality from triggering false REDs?

 Seasonality is the most expensive false positive class in this system.
 Until you have one full annual cycle, maintain a seasonal adjustment table that downgrades known seasonal dips.
 The rule: downgrade RED to AMBER, never AMBER to GREEN.
 The signal stays visible.
 The escalation pressure drops.
 After a full year of data, fold year-over-year comparisons into the trend calculation directly and retire the table.
+A 4-week rolling window will naturally capture recent seasonality; the problem is the first time a pattern repeats — that's when the window can't distinguish "normal seasonal dip" from "actual decay."

 How do you ingest competitive signals without crossing scraping lines?

 Public sources only.
 Press releases, marketplace announcements, public seller dashboards, merchant community channels, official catalog APIs.
 Several competitive intelligence platforms aggregate this material legally and at scale.
 Direct scraping of competitor product pages is the failure mode — legal exposure, brittle pipelines, and data that turns to noise the moment the source page changes.
+The competitive signal doesn't need to be exhaustive; it needs to flag category-level threats in time to matter.
+A weekly sweep of press releases and public announcements usually covers the high-signal events.

 Should a RED flag trigger automatic interventions?